Close Menu

 Highlights

-Description : A vulnerability, which was classified as critical, has been found in SourceCodester Computer Store System 1.0.
-This issue affects the function Add of the file main.c.
-The manipulation of the argument laptopcompany/RAM/Processor leads to stack-based buffer overflow.
-An attack has to be approached locally.
+Description : A vulnerability was found in atjiu pybbs up to 6.0.0 and classified as problematic.
+This issue affects the function setCookie of the file src/main/java/co/yiiu/pybbs/util/CookieUtil.java.
+The manipulation leads to cross-site request forgery.
+The attack may be initiated remotely.
 The exploit has been disclosed to the public and may be used.
+The patch is named 8aa2bb1aef3346e49aec6358edf5e47ce905ae7b.
+It is recommended to apply a patch to fix this issue.

 Visit the link for more details, such as CVSS details, affected products, timeline, and more…